pip-services-infrastructure/pip-services-logging-python/doc/Configuration.md

 ## <a name="service"></a> Services

 The **service** components (also called endpoints) expose external microservice API for the consumers.
-Each microservice can expose multiple APIs (HTTP/REST, Thrift or Seneca) and multiple versions of the same API type.
+Each microservice can expose multiple APIs (HTTP/REST or Thrift) and multiple versions of the same API type.
 At least one service is required for the microservice to run successfully.

 ### <a name="service_http"></a> Http